 - 1. The results of the TCR's coordination that are known for principal and diversionary lines of Rail Freight Corridor North Sea Mediterranean are published on Rail Freight Corridor North Sea Mediterranean website.
 At least once a year, a telco will be organised to gather comments from Applicants.
 Applicants may also send their comments on the planned TCRs to the TCR Coordinator.
-The comments of applicants have an advisory and supportive character and shall be taken into consideration as far as possible. - 2.
-Regular meetings of the Railway Undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) may be used to discuss issues related with TCRs.
+The comments of Applicants have an advisory and supportive character and shall be taken into consideration as far as possible. - 2.
+Regular meetings of the Railway undertaking Advisory Group (RAG) and Terminal Advisory Group (TAG) may be used to discuss issues related with TCRs. - 3.
+Additional meetings with Applicants, to discuss and resolve open issues, will be treated on a case by case basis.

-Additional meetings with applicants, to discuss and resolve open issues, will be treated on a case by case basis.
+4.4.5 Publication of TCRs

-4.5 Publication of TCRs
+4.4.5.1 Criteria for publication

-4.5.1 Criteria for publication
+Consecutive days Impact on traffic (estimated traffic cancelled, re-routed or replaced by other modes of transport) Major impact TCR 1 More than 30 consecutive days More than 50% of the estimated traffic volume on a railway line per day High impact TCR 1 More than 7 consecutive days More than 30% of the estimated traffic volume on a railway line per day

-Consecutive days Impact on traffic (estimated traffic cancelled, re-routed or replaced by other modes of transport) Major impact TCR 1 More than 30 consecutive days More than 50% of the estimated traffic volume on a railway line per day High impact TCR 1 More than 7 consecutive days More than 30% of the estimated traffic volume on a railway line per day Medium impact TCR 1 7 consecutive days or less More than 50% of the estimated traffic volume on a railway line per day
+Medium impact TCR 1 7 consecutive days or less More than 50% of the estimated traffic volume on a railway line per day Minor impact TCR 2 unspecified 3 More than 10% of the estimated traffic volume on a railway line per day